chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag windows_environment_variable_path

-On Microsoft Windows, the chef-client must have two entries added to the ``PATH`` environment variable:
+On Microsoft Windows, the Chef Infra Client must have two entries added to the ``PATH`` environment variable:

 * ``C:\opscode\chef\bin``
 * ``C:\opscode\chef\embedded\bin``

-This is typically done during the installation of the chef-client automatically.
-If these values (for any reason) are not in the ``PATH`` environment variable, the chef-client will not run properly.
+This is typically done during the installation of the Chef Infra Client automatically.
+If these values (for any reason) are not in the ``PATH`` environment variable, the Chef Infra Client will not run properly.

 .. image:: ../../images/includes_windows_environment_variable_path.png